-It is quite possible to have a very successful app, with 000’s of die hard fans, that still doesn’t make any money.
-While some well backed Startups can afford to go for scale, before figuring out how best to monetize, most don’t have that luxury.
+It is quite possible to have a very successful app, with thousands of die hard fans, that still doesn’t make any money.
+While some well backed startups can afford to go for scale, before figuring out how best to monetize, most don’t have that luxury.
 Having a clear vision about how you are going to monetize your idea is vital.
 Investors are unlikely to back any idea that doesn’t have a clear monetization model.

 Here are a few suggestions, on the most popular monetization models used today.
 Which one would be best for your app and your business goals?